AndreM92/Stock-Market-Scrapers/README.md

 I also wrote code to append the data on an existing file to create some built-in graphs, but openpyxl always deletes my Excel commands :(

-This is a beginner project and will be updated from time to time